-Have you thought about the type of care and medical treatment you may want should you ever become unable to make decisions or speak for yourself?
+Have you ever considered the kind of care and medical treatment you'd prefer if you were ever unable to communicate your wishes or make decisions for yourself?

 The Virginia Health Care Decisions Act allows you to make two types of decisions about your end-of life healthcare in an Advance Directive.